 There is a seemingly counterintuitive idea from theoretical computer science where two strangers combine their expertise without disclosing any personal information to each other.
-This is the concept behind homomorphic encryption and it is fueling what many are calling the next revolution in technology.
+This principle forms the basis of secure multi-party computation and is the same concept behind homomorphic encryption.
+Iit is fueling what many are calling the next revolution in technology.
 Using the same logic, two governments may check whether they've been hacked by the same opponent without disclosing sensitive information, or two banks can check if they're being defrauded by the same person without violating federal regulations protecting sensitive customer information.

 "Privacy-enhancing technology" is a catch-all word for the new cryptographic methods that allow you to share data while keeping it secure.
 They allow data owners to share information in novel and helpful ways.
 If we take the healthcare industry as an example, there are stringent regulations that prevent hospitals from exchanging patients' medical records.
 But if hospitals could pool their data into larger datasets, physicians would have access to more information and be able to make more informed treatment decisions.
 Indeed, beginning June 2022, a study in Switzerland using privacy enhancing technologies (PETs) has allowed medical researchers at four different teaching hospitals to undertake an analysis on their combined data of roughly 250,000 patients without any loss of privacy between institutions.